I would love to get involved. How can I can help?

 Do you compost?

 Yes!
-We teach composting in our classes, and are an official NYC Compost Demonstration Project site, and compost as much of our green material as we can fit in our NEW three-bin compost system, built with help from the NYC Compost Project in Manhattan!
+We teach composting in our classes, and are an official NYC Compost Demonstration Project site, and compost as much of our green material as we can fit in our three-bin compost system, built with help from the NYC Compost Project in Manhattan!
 Click here for photos of the compost build-out.
+Additionally, as of October 2013 we are processing food waste for a new compost drop-off at GrowNYC‘s Bowling Green Greenmarket on Tuesdays.
 All compostable plant materials will first go into a mesh receptacle, located to the right of the wooden compost bins, in the tail of the turkey.
 From here it will be processed and distributed into the compost bins as needed to maintain appropriate green/brown ratios, pile temperature, etc.

 We ask that individuals not bring any waste to the farm unless you have read the compost signage as to what can go into the greens and browns — and what can’t — or unless you have cleared it with the farm manager.
 Please read the signage at the compost bins for more information on appropriate waste products and where they should go.